pm-self-learning/octocat-supply-copilot-exercise/docs/exercise.md

 ### **Exercise: Using Vision and Agent to Generate Cart Functionality**

+#### What to show

-- **What to show:** "Vibe coding" using Agent Mode and Vision to complete complex tasks.
+"Vibe coding" using Agent Mode and Vision to complete complex tasks.
 Also, we will re-use prompts to steamline AI-native workflow

+#### Why

-- **Why:** Demonstrate how Copilot Vision can detect design and how Agent can understand a codebase and create complex changes over multiple files
+Demonstrate how Copilot Vision can detect design and how Agent can understand a codebase and create complex changes over multiple files

-- **How:**
+#### How:

   1. First, create a new feature branch to isolate your changes.
      - Open a new terminal in VS Code `Terminal > New Terminal` and run the following commands: